Delta 8 THC in Mississippi: Is It Legal & Where to Buy in 2025?

 Although legal federally, it’s been made illegal in certain states across the US, including Mississippi.

-The effects of delta 8 THC and delta 9 THC are relatively similar as they interact with the same receptors in the brain.
+The intoxicating effects of delta 8 THC and delta 9 THC are relatively similar as they interact with the same receptors in the brain.
 They are both psychoactive and impair the consumer.
 However, delta 8 THC produces less intense effects compared to its federally illicit cousin delta 9 THC.

 This is great for people that enjoy the relaxing effects of THC but don’t respond well to some of the negative side effects of the cannabinoid, such as paranoia and anxiousness.
 Delta 8 THC is far less motivating but does provide the user with a similar relaxing effect.